sunng87/handlebars-rust/README.md

 ### Limitations

-* This implementation is **not fully compatible** with the original javascript version
+* This implementation is **not fully compatible** with the original javascript version.
+Specifically, mustache list iteration and null check doesn't work.
+But you can use `#each` and `#if` for same behavior.
-* As a static typed language, it's a little verbose to use handlebars
-* You will have to make your data `ToJson`-able, so we can render it.
-If you are on nightly channel, we have [a syntax extension](https://github.com/sunng87/tojson_macros) to generate default `ToJson` implementation for you.
-If you use [serde](https://github.com/serde-rs/serde), you can enable `serde_type` feature of handlebars-rust and add `#[Serialize]` for your types.
+* You will need to make your data `ToJson`-able, so we can render it.
+If you were on nightly channel, we have [a syntax extension](https://github.com/sunng87/tojson_macros) to generate default `ToJson` implementation for you.
+If you use [serde](https://github.com/serde-rs/serde), you can enable `serde_type` feature of handlebars-rust and add `#derive[Serialize]` for your types.

 ### Handlebars-js features supported in Handlebars-rust